Make your senior developers stay using these few neat tips

 In fact, the conclusion is always the same: rewarding your employees is the number one thing that leads to improved work engagement and a surge in productivity.

-Most of the time, your senior software development teams will be the most experienced employees in the company (although, not always), and they should be treated as such.
+Most of the time, your senior software developers will be the most experienced employees in the company (although, not always), and they should be treated as such.

-Offering your senior devs better career packages will be beneficial both for your company and your senior employees as well, as it motivates developers to give their all and stay loyal as long as they are able to.
+Offering your senior devs better career packages will be beneficial both for your company and your other senior employees as well, as it motivates developers to give their best and stay loyal as long as they could.

 Some of these packages could include: